 In Wallonia, the activity data for this sector is the production of expanded polystyrene.
 The emission factor is 60 g NMVOC/kg{polystyrene foam} processed (Guidebook EMEP 2016).
 In 2016, the all-time series has been actualized on the basis of new activity data provided by STYFABEL (Belgian association for expanded polystyrene processing).

-Since 2005, there is only one plant performing this activity in Wallonia.
-The emission factor has been validated by the plant on the basis of the pentane content in the expandable polystyrene.
+Since 2005, the emissions are obtained directly from the plants.